Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable8.md

 - Eagle Schematic of stand-alone (pdf)
 - Simulation from Multisim (photo)
 - Stand-alone result with lab function generator as input (this will only test your amplitude gain part of your circuit).
 Photo
 - Now using your gain circuit add your RP4 and UI wizardry to complete the (P) deliverable.
-Photo of PI generating square waves (show LCD output and oscilloscope shot): Amplitude: +/- 2V, and +/- 5V.
+Photo of PI generating square waves (show LCD output and oscilloscope shot): Amplitude: +/- 5V.
 Frequency: 100Hz, 5000Hz, 10Khz.
 (This is 6 total points)
 - You should have commented code on Github.

 **If your negative reference is not working, you may use a lab power supply.**